replicatedhq/replicated-field-labs/instruqt/distributing-with-replicated/02-enabling-the-sdk/assignment.md

 the source directory `harbor`.
 You're going to make two changes to this file.

-First, you are going to add a dependency to the Replicated SDK Helm chart.
+First, you're going to add a dependency to the Replicated SDK Helm chart.

 ```